 But whom do you turn to?
 To someone who speaks from personal experience, of course.
 Someone who deeply understands your quest and can help you navigate and find your way.
 Someone who reveals fresh perspectives and brings clarity; not by giving all the answers, but by asking the right questions.
 In short, someone just like me.

 The question Why is it like this and not like that? runs like a thread through my career (and life).
 Not to be ‘contrarian,’ but because I sincerely believe that we can do much better.
 This not only applies to our companies and the ‘things’ they make but also to ourselves.
-To who we are and how we learn and give meaning to our work in a world where things may happen tomorrow that we cannot foresee today.
+To who we are and how we give meaning to our life and work in a world where things may happen tomorrow that we cannot foresee today.

 So if you are stuck or having trouble moving forward or you have no idea whether you move into the right direction at all, please contact me.
 I can help.
 Not from behind a desk, but by engaging in a deep and meaningful conversation during an ‘aimless’ urban walk, like two real flâneurs ∆.